-This year, our annual Microbiome: Recent Developments, Regulatory, Quality, and Commercialization Summit will take place in a modern city with history at its heart, Vienna.
+This year, our annual Microbiome: Recent Developments, Regulatory, Quality, and Commercialization Summit will take place ONLINE on Zoom.
 We are very excited to bring you an event dedicated to the best practices and inside views of the future of microbiome-based products concerning the quality, safety, and efficiency.

-The Summit will shed light on current challenges, best practices and inside views of the future of microbiome-based products in relation to quality, safety and efficiency.
+The Summit will shed light on current challenges, best practices, and inside views of the future of microbiome-based products in relation to the quality, safety, and efficiency.

-It is an honour and privilege to invite you to participate in this Summit.
+It is an honor and privilege to invite you to participate virtually in this Summit.

-Chief Executives, Directors, Vice Presidents, Department Heads, Leaders and Managers specialising in:
+Chief Executives, Directors, Vice Presidents, Department Heads, Leaders, and Managers specializing in:

 Bone Marrow Transplantation